rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print('%.0fkB' % (total_size(qr)/1024) )
     208kB

-We obtain hence an even more considerably less voluminous memory occupation: 208kB compared to the 769kB of the SparseIntegerOutrankingDigraph instance.
+We observe an even more considerably less voluminous memory occupation: 208kB compared to the 769kB of the SparseIntegerOutrankingDigraph instance.
 It is opportune, however, to measure the loss of quality of the resulting Copeland ranking when working with sparse outranking digraphs.

     >>> from cIntegerOutrankingDigraphs import *
     >>> ig = IntegerBipolarOutrankingDigraph(t)